Waiting to connect to microphone

 Getting the Best Results

-Start at 150ms.
-Gradually decrease the delay until you find what feels most comfortable.
+Start at 200 ms. Gradually decrease the delay until you find what feels most comfortable; research commonly reports effectiveness within ~50–200 ms.

 Practice with purpose.
 Try reading a paragraph or practicing a speech to notice fluency improvements.